 TYS works with young people aged 10 to 21 years old (12 – 21 for Youth Counselling), who require additional support to enable them to make informed choices and maintain positive pathways.
-The team includes specialist Substance Misuse Workers, a Youth Counselling Service and Targeted Youth Support Workers who can provide assessment, 1:1 and group work support, education, Return Home Interviews and care planning.
+The team includes specialist Substance Misuse Workers, a Youth Counselling Service and Targeted Youth Support Workers who provide 1:1 support and group work programmes in community settings and complete Return Home Interviews for young people reported missing.

 Targeted youth support is specific, tailored interventions aimed at young people and their families who need extra provision on top of universally provided services.
 They work with each young person from their own starting point, drawing in partners, peer and parents as appropriate, challenging and enabling them to understand the consequences of their actions.

 TYS undertake all out of court disposals in Islington, which is where a young person (under 18) has been arrested for a low gravity offence to which they have admitted.
 It is expected that young people comply fully with the intervention, addressing their crime, motivation to change and impact on any victims.
 All young people must also see the Liaison and Diversion Nurse for a mental health screening.
 Failure to engage can result in the Police referring the case to court for consideration.